SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### WiFi

-This helpers makes scannable QrCodes that can connect a phone to a WiFI network:
+This helpers makes scannable QrCodes that can connect a phone to a WiFi network:

 	QrCode::wiFi([
 		'encryption' => 'WPA/WEP',